 You can require us to correct any mistakes in your Personal Data which we hold free of charge.
 If you would like to do this, please:

-- email or write to us (see ‘How can you contact us’ below);
+email or write to us (see ‘How To Contact Us’ below);

 If we are required to update your Personal Data, we will inform recipients to whom that Personal Data have been disclosed (if any), unless this proves impossible or has a disproportionate effort.